leekokhow/MLOpsPy/README.md

 Click **Run**

-11. Once the DevOps pipeline completed successfully, you can check for the ACI and AKS endpoints in Azure Machine Learning Studio.
+11. Once the DevOps pipeline completed successfully, you can check for the ACI and AKS endpoints created in Azure Machine Learning Studio.

-Note: To avoid excessive cost, delete the Compute clusters, Inference clusters, models, endpoints that were created after your finish exploring this project.
+12. You may want to delete/disable these to avoid excessive cost:

+- Delete **cpucluster** compute clusters and **aks** inference clusters (need to re-create these before re-run MLOps)

+- Delete **mlopspy-aci** and **mlopspy-aks** real-time endpoints.

+- Disable **Employee Retention Pipeline** pipeline endpoints.